ucsc-cgp/cloud-billing-report/gcp/README.md

 # GCP Billing Report

-Given GCP billing data stored in an GCS bucket and a MySQL database, compiles a report with historical expense information for a number of specified GCP projects and sends that report to a number of recipients.
+Given GCP billing data stored in an GCS bucket, compiles a report with historical expense information for a number of specified GCP projects and sends that report to specified recipients.

 You can install dependencies with